-Push notifications can be used as alerts to keep your systems in sync with actions inside Recurly.
-Push notifications themselves should not be used as actionable items—Recurly recommends always verifying the data included in a push notification with an API query.
+Webhooks can be used as alerts to keep your systems in sync with actions inside Recurly.
+Webhooks themselves should not be used as actionable items— please see Best Practices below for more information on working with webhooks.

-Recurly can send push notifications to any publicly accessible server.
-When an event in Recurly triggers a push notification (e.g., an account is opened), Recurly will attempt to send this notification to the endpoint you specify.
+Recurly can send webhooks to any publicly accessible server.
+When an event in Recurly triggers a webhook (e.g., an account is opened), Recurly will attempt to send this notification to the endpoint you specify.

 Recurly only considers a notification delivered if it receives a timely response with a successful status code.
 In other words:

 - Your endpoint must be reachable at ports

 - Your endpoint must respond within 5 seconds

 - Your endpoint must respond with a

 204, etc).
 Recurly does not follow redirects or consider them successful responses.